 Call for Nominations

-The Association for Tourism in Higher Education (ATHE) is delighted to announce the seventh year of the awards scheme that celebrates how teaching, learning and research in tourism contribute to society.
+The Association for Tourism in Higher Education (ATHE) is delighted to announce the eighth year of the awards scheme that celebrates how teaching, learning and research in tourism contribute to society.

 Previously known as the ‘Making the Case awards’, the scheme is designed to recognise and publicise innovation and excellence in teaching or research.
 This year awards are made in two categories: